10 ITIL best practices to implement in 2025

 Incident management

 ITIL also encourages creating clear escalation paths for incidents that can’t be resolved by first-line support.
-This necessitates defining criteria for when incidents should be escalated to higher levels of support.
+This necessitates defining criteria for when disruptions should be escalated to higher levels of support.
 Here, developing a knowledge base with known solutions can assist in quicker resolution of common issues, enabling first-line support to handle a greater number of incidents effectively.

 Problem management